uncms-dev/uncms/docs/walkthrough.md

 _There is no explicit registration of content models_; it just works.

 ?> **Note:** We've named this model MyContent.
-In our companion <a href="https://github.com/lewiscollard/tiny-uncms-project">tiny CMS project</a>, we've named it simply "Content".
+In our companion <a href="https://github.com/uncms-dev/tiny-uncms-project">tiny UnCMS project</a>, we've named it simply "Content".
 We use "MyContent" here to avoid confusion between the concept of a "content model", and our model that is named "Content".

 `introduction` is, of course, a standard Django field, which we'll use this later in our template.